nextflow-io/nextflow/docs/process.md

 }
 ```

-Refer to {ref}`syntax-process` in the syntax reference for a full description of the process syntax.
+See {ref}`syntax-process` for a full description of the process syntax.

 (process-script)=